-The legal opinion of Sidley Austin LLP, Bond Counsel to the District, attesting to the validity of the Bonds, will be supplied to the Original Purchaser of the Bonds without charge.
-A copy of the proposed form of opinion of Bond Counsel is attached hereto as Appendix A.
+The legal opinion of Sidley Austin LLP, Bond Counsel to the District, attesting to the validity of the Bonds, will be supplied to the Original Purchasers of the Bonds without charge.
+A copy of the proposed forms of opinions of Bond Counsel is attached hereto as Appendix A.